nyr95/To-do-list-assignment/README.md

     ```bash
     Copy code
-    cd todo-list-manager
+    cd To-do-list-assignment
 3.Run the To-Do List assignment:

     ```bash
     Copy code
-    python todo_manager.py
+    python main.py
-    Follow the on-screen menu to interact with the To-Do List Manager.
+Follow the on-screen menu to interact with the To-do-list-assignment.

 Keyboard Interrupt Handling
 The program includes keyboard interrupt handling to gracefully exit the To-Do List Manager when a keyboard interrupt (e.g., Ctrl+C) is detected.